logesh810/AnnaUnivClgProjects/3rd_sem/Data Science/DS_QA_I-V.md

 **4. Define Sampling Distribution.**
 A sampling distribution is the probability distribution of a given statistic based on a random sample.
 It represents how a statistic (like the sample mean) varies from sample to sample.

+**5. Types of  Sampling Distribution.**
+- sampling distribution of mean
+- sampling distribution of proportion
+- T-distribution

 ### 15-Marks Questions

 **1. Explain the structure and types of web data with examples.**